dustinkredmond/FXTrayIcon/README.md

 # FXTrayIcon

 Library intended for use in JavaFX applications that makes adding a System Tray icon easier.
-Using FXTrayIcon uses the AWT TrayIcon in the background, but makes managing your code much easier and less messy.
+The FXTrayIcon class translates JavaFX MenuItems into AWT MenuItems, so no need to import anything from the AWT package.

-Check out the test application in the test directory for an example of how this works.
-I plan to abstract away the AWT MenuItem in a future release, this way a user will be able to "add" JavaFX MenuItems to the TrayIcon and we'll translate those to an AWT MenuItem in the background.
+Check out the [sample application](./src/main/test/java/com/jfxdev/fxtrayicon/IconTest.java) in the test directory for an example of how this works.

+---

+###How do I add to my project?

+I'm not going to bother keeping up with compiled JARs or add the repo to Maven central.
+Since FXTrayIcon consists of one class file, simply download [FXTrayIcon.java](./src/main/java/com/jfxdev/fxtrayicon/FXTrayIcon.java).

+---

-***Note: this library will be totally obsolete once JavaFX finally implements their native version of the SystemTray Icon, but since we're stuck with AWT icons, this at least helps.**
+***Note: this library will be totally obsolete once JavaFX finally implements their native version of the SystemTray Icon, but since we're stuck without an implementation, this at least helps.**